 So, the much better way to go is to take on board the scientific evidence around all these things and to implement that.

 Ginger: I read the most alarming investigation by the New York Times about how President Donald Trump ignored experts for so long at the start of the pandemic.
 And then, of course, we’ve seen the result of that, the catastrophic loss of life.

-Fiona: You could almost work out how many deaths Donald Trump had caused.
+Professor Fiona Stanley: You could almost work out how many deaths Donald Trump had caused.
 And I think that’s something that we did once when our Foreign Affairs Department, or DFAT decided to stop funding the Healthy Motherhood programme of the United Nations and WHO due to a senator from Tasmania, who was catholic and didn’t want either abortions or contraception to be used in our international programmes.
 And we almost did an analysis of how many women died because of his policies.
 And those are really good examples of where you really must go with the evidence if you want to save lives.

 The second thing, of course, is the fact that we moved almost overnight to a welfare state, to a socialist economy, where we brought in programmes and projects to save people’s jobs, to ensure that they didn’t go into poverty, to get the homeless housed, a whole lot of activities that were going to enable people to be able to live their lives.

 We brought in a thing that was like the universal basic income.
 We basically got rid of unemployment.
 And the exciting thing about this was that we did it with huge expenditure and huge sums of money.
 And there’s quite an interesting debate now going on about this deficit myth and that in fact, we could make money.
 We actually could continue to do this with great impact upon our society.